S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Evaluate And Evolve Agreements (…)

-Evaluating agreements can be as simple as checking that it is still relevant, and there is no objection to keeping the agreement as it is.
+Evaluating agreements can be as simple as checking that an agreement is still relevant, and there is no objection to keeping it as it is.

-Agreements are often reviewed in *Governance Meetings*, however sometimes it's effective to schedule a dedicated session for reviewing an agreement.
+Agreements are often reviewed in *Governance Meetings*, however sometimes it's effective to schedule a dedicated session.

-Adjust review frequency as necessary, review earlier if required.
+Adjust review frequency as necessary, and review early if required.

-Elements of this process can also be used by individuals to evaluate decisions they make.
+Elements of this pattern can also be used by individuals to evaluate decisions they make.

 ---